 AM: Nils Liedholm (did not go the WC 1950 Finals)

 In Italy, Nils Liedholm was known as Il Barone (The Baron).
 He is probably one of both Sweden and AC Milan's greatest players.
 He played for AC Milan between 1949 and 1961.
 Liedholm also won the Latin Cup in 1951 and 1956 and was captain of Milan in the 1958 European Cup Final against Real Madrid, losing 2–3 (after extra time).
 He was part of the famous "Gre-No-Li" line for both club and country.
 He won a Gold Medal at the 1948 Olympics and helped Sweden to finish second at the World Cup Finals in 1958.

-At home, he played with Karlstad BIK and AIK.
+At home, Bror Mellberg played with Karlstad BIK and AIK.
 After a successful World Cup Finals in 1950, he joined Genoa in Italy.
 After two seasons playing in Italy, he moved to France playing with Toulouse FC, Paris Red Stars and FC Sochaux.
-He also was a part of Sweden's WC team in 1958.
+He was also a part of Sweden's World Cup team in 1958.

 ST: Gunnar Andersson

 He started his career in Sweden, before playing for Danish side Kjøbenhavns Boldklub before being transferred to Olympique de Marseille in 1950.
 With l'OM, he was also Division 1 top goalscorer in 1951–1952 and 1952–1953 and runner-up in the Coupe de France 1953–1954.
 He was their all-time leading scorer.
 He also played for other French teams such as FC Girondins de Bordeaux and AS Aix.

 CF: Henry Carlsson (Atletico Madrid)(did not go the WC 1950 Finals)